Yang-Bob/PMMs/README.md

 # Prototype Mixture Models
-Anonymous code for ECCV20 "Prototype Mixture Models for Few-shot Semantic Segmentation", paper id 700.
+ECCV20 "Prototype Mixture Models for Few-shot Semantic Segmentation"

 PMMs architecture:
 ![](img/PMMs.jpg)
 RPMMS architecture:
 ![](img/RPMMs.jpg)

+The training framework is coming soon！

 ## Overview
 This code can test the RPMMs and PMMs on Pascal voc dataset.